Seasoned Firewood VS Kiln Dried Firewood

 Testing Firewood For Moisture Content

 There are ways to test if the firewood is dry.
 Some of it is covered above by looking for the right things.
-There are battery-operated testers that give a digital readout after you put the prongs in the wood.
-For a homeowner, this probably does not make a lot of sense.
+Some battery-operated testers give a digital readout after you put the prongs in the wood.
+For a homeowner, this does not make a lot of sense.
 Buy from a reputable company that handles quality wood.
 A very accurate test is to take two pieces of wood and bang them together.
 The sound it makes tells you if the wood is dry.
 A wood with a high moisture content will produce a dull thud.
 Dry wood knocked together will have more of a ring to it.
 The concept is simple but very effective.

 Creosote